fametrano/fametrano.github.io/_pages/bbt202303-math.md

 layout: page
 title: Bitcoin and Blockchain Technology Course
 description: Bitcoin and Blockchain Technology course, including slides, code, videos, etc.
-permalink: /bbt202105-math/
+permalink: /bbt202303-math/
 ---

-## Bitcoin and Blockchain Technology, May-June 2021
+## Bitcoin and Blockchain Technology, MArch-June 2023

 Department of Mathematics, University of Milan

-If you have an e-mail _@studenti.unimi.it_ please join the 202105-math channel in the Slack
+If you have an e-mail _@studenti.unimi.it_ please join the 202303-math channel in the Slack
 [BBT workspace](https://join.slack.com/t/bbt-training/signup)
 using your first and last name (no nicknames) and a profile picture.